KauanAg-devs/gmailandLinkedin-bot/README.md

 LinkedIn constantly updates its pages elements' selectors.
 If You would like to see more scripts and more frequent updates, please consider a donation to the student (me) for a new laptop and an education abroad 💲💲: https://nakigoe.org/en/donate

 The project needs funding, planned features:
-•  separating basic documention and setup instructions;
+•  separating basic documentation and setup instructions;
 •  separating code into 3 parts: script logic, moving assistant functions into PyPI package, separate file with settings;
-•
+•  composite queries by words coming in as JSON format instead of URLs.

 inquiries: https://t.me/nakigoe